markdbenson/dapper/README.md

     # Serve the site locally at http://localhost:8000
     $d->serve();

-After installing Dapper, you can find documentation for this module with the perldoc command.
+After installing **Dapper**, you can find documentation for this module with the perldoc command.

     perldoc App::Dapper